PDP-11 architecture: Subroutine instructions

-The JSR instruction could save any register on the stack.
-Programs that did not need this feature specified PC as the register (JSR PC, address) and the routine returned using RTS PC.
-If a routine were called with, for instance, "JSR R4, address", then the old value of R4 would be on the top of the stack and the return address (just after JSR) would be in R4.
-This let the routine gain access to values coded in-line by specifying (R4)+, or to in-line pointers by specifying @(R4)+.
-The autoincrementation moved past these data, to the point at which the caller's code resumed.
-Such a routine would have to specify RTS R4 to return to its caller.
+JSR calls a subroutine.
+A group of six bits specifies the addressing mode.
+The JSR instruction can save any register on the stack and load that register with the return address.
+Programs that do not need this feature specify PC as the register (JSR PC, address) and the routine returns using RTS PC.

+If a routine is called with, for instance, JSR R4, address, then the old value of R4 is pushed on the top of the stack and the address just after JSR (ordinarily, the return address) is placed in R4.
+However, the routine can gain access to values coded in-line by specifying (R4)+, or to in-line pointers by specifying @(R4)+.
+The autoincrementation moves past these data, to the point at which the caller's code resumes.
+In either case, such a routine specifies RTS R4 to return to its caller.